skipperr254/git-explorer/README.md

 Link --> a react router component that allows navigation between pages/vews without reloading/refereshing the application

 The Outlet component from React Router allows to map child components inside of a Route component.
 Useful, for example, for a Navbar placement inside an app.

+The Route component allows for definition of dynamic segments that can be extracted from the URL and be used in the application (dynamic routing).